stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 It is often not cost, time or risk feasible to build up an onshore team of 5 employees under a 25 year old.
 However, the combination of #stratapp and a hybrid approach to offshoring opens up new possibilities.

-Rather than have that onshore 25 year old working 120% of the working week, I teach each of them to split their time to:
+Rather than the onshore 25 year old working 120% of the week, I teach them to split their time to:

 * 50% producing
 * 20% improving how work gets done